lhebia/portfolio/README.md

 ## Updates

+#### Aug 11, 2020

+* Fixed labels on form to apply correctly.
+* Adjusted blur and opacity on sticky header.

 #### Aug 8, 2020

-* Updated form for accessibility.
+* Updated form design for accessibility.

 #### Aug 2, 2020